Loving Your Three Brains

 If we have other brains, what are they doing that the Big One isn’t?
 How could they be?

-Of course, we have, but it’s not true
+We have, but it’s not true

-It’s well accepted through modern scientific research, but not well-known that, besides old faithful between your ears, we are home to two more brains.
+It’s well accepted through scientific research, but not well-known that, besides old faithful between your ears, we are home to two more brains.

 At least two, but let’s not go there yet.

 Turns out, there’s no universal agreement on what consciousness is or even whether it is at all.
+This, of course, makes it a pain in the ass to reach conclusions.

 Note: In his latest book Becoming Supernatural: How Common People Are Doing the Uncommon, Dr. Joe Dispenza argues there are several more brains.
 For simplicity, I’ll skip those here, but you might want to try the book.